 International Bathroom Show 2018: news and trends

 Welcome back, dear friends!
 Those who follow me know that last week I was in Milan to visit the Salone and the Fuorisalone 2018 edition.
 Like every year I come back with eyes full of wonder and a little dazed, both because of the crowded bath and for the many things views.
-Some proposals I liked a lot, others less, but what throws me into despair is the fact that I didn’t see some things (yet I wrote them down!).
+Some proposals I liked a lot like kohler cimarron toilet, others less, but what throws me into despair is the fact that I didn’t see some things (yet I wrote them down!).

 Today I am here to tell you about my visit to the International Furniture Fair, while for the Fuorisalone I will prepare specific articles in the coming days.
 I had already told you about some previews in this post ( Salone Internazionale del Mobile in Milan: some previews ), but I only visited two of the stands mentioned.
 Ultimately I spent the whole morning in the pavilion of the International Bathroom Exhibition, so let’s start from here to make the point, certainly partial, on some news and trends.